 Leveraging AI to offset bias in health care

-The Artificial Intelligence in Healthcare program incorporates a capstone project requiring you to ideate and pitch a new AI-first health care solution that addresses a modern-day need.
+The Artificial Intelligence in Health care program incorporates a capstone project requiring you to ideate and pitch a new AI-first health care solution that addresses a modern-day need.
 The project will prepare you to design and implement innovative, real-world solutions that elevate the level of care your organization offers to today’s health care consumers.
 The project will span the course of the program, enabling you to incorporate the concepts and frameworks you learn in each module to develop your pitch.

 Through this eight-week online program, you will develop a deep understanding of real-world data, digital medicine and AI applications.
 You will learn to translate AI concepts into actionable AI solutions that enhance patient care and support innovation in health care systems.
 The learning experience encompasses recorded and live sessions with faculty and guests, interactive discussions, weekly live office hours, scenario-based assignments, case studies, real-world examples and a capstone project.